burritojustice/california-as-an-island/README.md

 https://searchworks.stanford.edu/view/9917574

-(This implies there were secret Spanish maps with California as an island floating around (like, literally, taken from captured ships) which does makes you wonder if this was a giant disinformation game being played by Spain to invalidate Sir Francis Drake.
+This implies there were secret Spanish maps with California as an island floating around (like, literally, taken from captured ships) which does makes you wonder if this was all a giant disinformation game being played by Spain to invalidate Sir Francis Drake.

 Signs that this got out of hand include [Antonio de Herrera y Tordesillas](https://en.wikipedia.org/wiki/Antonio_de_Herrera_y_Tordesillas), a Spanish historian.
 He published a history of Americas in 1601 with this map of California as a peninsula...

 ![1601 California as a peninsula via Herrera](1601%20California%20as%20a%20peninsula%20Herrera.jpg)